 This article provides an overview of how you can partition tables on Databricks and specific recommendations around when you should use partitioning for tables backed by Delta Lake.
 Because of built-in features and optimizations, most tables with less than 1 TB of data do not require partitions.

-In Databricks Runtime 8.4 and above, Databricks uses Delta Lake for all tables by default.
+Databricks uses Delta Lake for all tables by default.
 The following recommendations assume you are working with Delta Lake for all tables.

 In Databricks Runtime 11.2 and above, Databricks automatically clusters data in unpartitioned tables by ingestion time.
 See Use ingestion time clustering.